top of page

 FB_IMG_1746326735301.jpg

-Aunty Jeanette proudly belongs to the Koa (Guwa) Nation from Winton, Outback Queensland.
-Her maternal grandmother was forcibly removed from their traditional Guwa-Koa lands and relocated to Barambah-Cherbourg around 1911.
-Additionally, Aunty Jeanette has ancestral ties to the Kuku-Yalanji, Kullilli, and Wangan Jangalingou Nations.
+Aunty Jeanette comes from one of the world’s oldest living cultures and, through Brown Earth Tours, invites people to experience the true history and stories of Cherbourg.
+She carries direct matriarchal lineage to the Koa (Guwa) Nation from Winton in Outback Queensland, where her maternal grandmother was forcibly removed from Guwa-Koa traditional lands and relocated to Barambah (Cherbourg) around 1911.
+Her ancestral connections also extend to the Kuku-Yalanji, Kullilli, and Wangan Jangalingou Nations.

 https://acrobat.adobe.com/id/urn:aaid:sc:ap:c0764df9-39e4-49a9-b197-83c30a872d62

-The steering committee initiated a community research project that included a visit to the Australian Institute of Aboriginal & Torres Strait Islander Studies (AIATSIS) in Canberra.
+The steering committee also led a community-driven research project, including a visit to the Australian Institute of Aboriginal and Torres Strait Islander Studies in Canberra, strengthening cultural knowledge, reconnecting histories, and ensuring stories are preserved and shared with respect.

-Aunty Jeanette was also involved in the ANZAC 100 Committee Boy's From Barambah Project, Strong Women's Shadow Boxes, Cherbourg Marching Girls, Many Threads Arts & Craft, community/historical film productions, 20 years Ration Shed Anniversary celebrations, and many more projects/events within the historical and cultural precinct.
+Aunty Jeanette has also contributed to many significant community and cultural initiatives, including the ANZAC 100 Boys From Barambah Project, Strong Women’s Shadow Boxes, Cherbourg Marching Girls, Many Threads Arts and Craft, community and historical film projects, and the 20 Years Ration Shed Anniversary celebrations.
+Through this work, she continues to honour community stories, support cultural continuity, and keep history alive within the Cherbourg cultural precinct.

 Explore Historical Timeline inside the Ration Shed Museum